arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 In this example, we will make a small adjustment to the default example code using the counter (`cnt`) variable.
 The counter value will be transmitted, enabling real-time handshake verification between the two devices.
 For this tutorial, we will manually assign Ethernet properties to each device.

-The `Modbus TCP Server Portenta Machine Control` will provide the counter data, while the 'Modbus TCP Client Portenta Machine Control' will manage the programmable digital I/Os and digital outputs.
+The `Modbus TCP Server Portenta Machine Control` will provide the counter data, while the `Modbus TCP Client Portenta Machine Control` will manage the programmable digital I/Os and digital outputs.
 Each device will focus on specific tasks using these elements.
 You will learn how to assign the Modbus TCP role to each Portenta Machine Control device in the following sections.

 For those ready to begin, the complete example project is available for download [here](assets/ModbusTCP_PMC_Example.zip).
 It includes all the necessary configurations and components, making it ready to compile and upload to the corresponding Portenta Machine Control device.